 - Physical abuse: This could be any kind of force or action that causes bodily injury or pain, including battery and restraints, including pinching, hitting, slapping, hair-pulling, and burning.

 - Emotional abuse: This could include verbal, emotional, and psychological abuse such as assaults, threats, coercion, harassment, isolation, humiliation, and intimidation.

 - Sexual abuse: This type of heinous abuse occurs when a caregiver inappropriately touches a resident who does not have the capacity to understand or consent.
 It includes fondling, exposure, intercourse, or any other sexual activity.

-- Neglect: Whether willful or passive, depriving a resident from their basic physical or emotional needs can constitute neglect.
-This can involve anything from failing to change bed sheets to refusing to administer appropriate medical care.
+- Neglect: Whether willful or passive, depriving a resident of their basic physical or emotional needs can constitute neglect.
+This can involve anything from failing to change bedsheets to refusing to administer appropriate medical care.

 - Financial: Financial elder abuse includes withholding, misusing, or stealing an older adult’s resources.
 Various types of conduct can constitute financial abuse, such as scamming, forging signatures, and coercing an elder to sign important financial documents.

 If you suspect any type of abuse or neglect, get help immediately.
 Inform the elder care facility’s administration, alert the proper authorities, and speak to a nursing home abuse lawyer.
 For more information about where to report abuse and how to handle the resulting legal matters, call our team today.